i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/install/configure.md

 ---

 Now the network configuration is complete.
-Restart the system if necessary selecting 2 in the menu.
+Restart the system if necessary selecting `2) Reboot i-Vertix` in the menu.
 Afterwards the system should be accessible via a network connection (for example using **Putty**).

 Before moving on, please ensure that the **DNS** is working